17 Avenue S.E. Corridor Study - Stoney Trail to East City Limit

 During the engagement opportunities, the majority of participants indicated a raised cycle track is preferred in the study area.

-We evaluated all three options using the evaluation framework as well as the public and stakeholder input.
+We evaluated all three options using the evaluation framework as well as the public and community member input.
 Through the evaluation, we determined that the raised cycle track is the best option to include in the recommendations to Council.

-Over the next few months, we worked with stakeholders to make refinements and finalize the recommendations.
+Over the next few months, we worked with interested parties to make refinements and finalize the recommendations.
 Read the Evaluation and Staging Report.

 The final recommendations were shared with the public in June 2016 and then presented to Council in November 2016.